 What Whites staff say…

 With a number of Whites staff having lived or still living in Wilton, here is what they have to say..

 “I lived in Wilton for 15 years and feel it is a town that has everything you want in terms of amenities”.June (from our Lettings Team ) still lives in Wilton.

 “I love being able to access the town centre so easily; but also the great walks that are available for me and my dog.”

 Suzanne (from our Sales Team)

 “I used to rent in Victoria Road and was overwhelmed by the sense of community.
 As you walk down North Street everyone says hello”.

-Over the years Whites has both sold and let many houses in Wilton.
+Over the years Whites have both sold and let many houses in Wilton.
 We think Wilton has a great mix of houses with types to suit all.
-There are character cottages in the town centre, new builds on Wilton Hill, to 1960’s bungalows on Bulbridge Road and for those wishing for woodland walks on their doorstep living on the Wishford side of Wilton will give you good access to Grovely Woods.
+There are character cottages in the town centre, new builds on Wilton Hill and 1960’s bungalows on Bulbridge Road.
+For those wishing for woodland walks on their doorstep, living on the Wishford side of Wilton will give you good access to Grovely Woods.

-The following are properties we have available TO LET or FOR SALE.
+The following are properties we have LET or had FOR SALE.

 A Grade II 5 bedrooms listed townhouse with extensive gardens close to Wilton town centre.